aleksandarPaytalov/workout-generator/README.md

 ## 🤝 Contributing

-1. Fork the repository
+1. **Fork** the repository
-2. Create a feature branch
+2. **Create** a feature branch
-3. Make your changes following the KIS principles
+3. **Follow** the KIS principles and existing code style
+4. **Add tests** for new functionality
-4. Test thoroughly across browsers and devices
+5. **Test thoroughly** across browsers and devices
-5. Submit a pull request
+6. **Submit** a pull request

+### Development Guidelines

+- Maintain zero external dependencies
+- Follow BEM CSS methodology
+- Write self-documenting code with clear variable names
+- Add comprehensive error handling
+- Include unit tests for new features
+- Ensure mobile compatibility

 ## 📞 Support

+For issues, questions, or feature requests:
+- Check the troubleshooting section above
+- Review existing test cases for usage examples
-For issues, questions, or feature requests, please open an issue on the project repository.
+- Open an issue on the project repository
+- Test your changes across multiple browsers before reporting bugs

 ---

-**Built with ❤️ using vanilla JavaScript**
+**Built with ❤️ using vanilla JavaScript** - No frameworks, no bloat, just clean code that works.